jonaspvean/jonaspvean.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: Since graduating in 2023 I have been working independently on the projects listed below.
+I have also included my theses and StudForsk project at the bottom.
+Keep in mind that some of these projects are still under construction, and therefore might have incomplete project pages.
 nav: true
 nav_order: 3
 display_categories: [Academic projects, Programming projects, Completed works]